JayeHicks/ManageIrrigation/irrigation/README.md

       * By storing the hash value of a data set alongside the data set, the hash function can be run again in the future to verify its data integrity on either the PI 4 platform or the AWS platform
   * A regularly executed script (i.e., Linux cron job) is less complicated and more reliable / robust than a long running script
 * Linux
-  * I found it easier to develop on my laptop using Windows Subsystem for Linux (WSL) versus on the Raspberry PI 4.
+  * I found it easier to develop on my laptop using Windows Subsystem for Linux (WSL) versus on the PI 4.
 I did not do so by installing Linux on my machine to enable dual booting it into Linux or Windows.
 The WSL is not a full-blown OS install.
 Instead, it is a lightweight compatibility layer that enables you to run Linux binary executables (in ELF format) natively on Windows 10.